doughahn/doughahn.io/projects/technical-project-manager/assets-generation.md

 I led a cross-departmental team, including leaders from five distinct departments and a senior engineering group, to build a custom app that had an initial budget of $80k with more allotted if the application increased sales.

-The application was intended to allow partners to generate bespoke, print-ready co-branded materials on-site for their bars, restaurants, and liquor stores from approved marketing resources for each product SKU.
+The application was intended to allow partners to generate bespoke, print-ready, co-branded materials on-site for their bars, restaurants, and liquor stores from approved marketing resources for each product SKU.

 The original scope of this project was around 300 assets; beyond the sheer volume of assets needed, we were not sure how to achieve this goal, as we needed to find or create a browser-based application that could build and preview 300-DPI CMYK color space assets.